 The National Occupation Classification, also known as the NOC, is a list of all the occupations in the Canadian labor market.
 It describes the type of work performed by Canadians in the labor market according to skill type and skill level.
 The type of work usually is determined by the task, duties, and responsibility within the occupation.
 The classification gives employers, job seekers insightful information that allows them to better understand the nature of work and what type of experience is needed to apply for a program.
 The NOC is a four-digit code that helps classify the occupation.

-In order to determine your NOC, one has to identify their job title first.
+In order to determine the NOC code, one has to identify their job title first.
 Second, they need to understand what the tasks, duties and responsibilities within the occupation are.
 Once they have relevant information about the job, they may start searching their job on Immigration, Refugees, and Citizenship (IRCC) website.
 After the search, they will find the main duties of that occupation.
-At this stage, they need to determine if the listed duties match what they did at their previous job.
-Get the help of professional consultants who are authorized by the ICCRC.
+At this stage, they need to determine if the listed duties match what their actual work experience.
+Choosing the right NOC code matters a lot.

 For immigration purposes the job information is broken down into number of groups to help you identify your correct NOC.